 Warranty Status

-It’s always a plus when a vehicle comes with warranty coverage, but this isn’t always the case with preowned cars (especially the older the car is).
+It’s always a plus when a vehicle comes with warranty coverage — but this isn’t always the case with preowned cars, especially the older the car is.
 Ask if the vehicle is being sold “as is” or if it’s covered by a preexisting warranty.
-If it’s still covered, find out when the warranty will expire and if coverage will transfer to you as the new owner.
-This might require you to look through the warranty papers or to contact the warrantor for more information.
+If it’s still covered, find out when the warranty expires and if coverage will transfer to you as the new owner.
+This might require you to look through the warranty papers or contact the warrantor for more information.

 Ownership History